 - Safeguarding adults and children.

-Content and directed learning delivered on this course links in with contemporary research in this field, much of which is conducted at Aston University.
+Content and directed learning delivered on this course links in with contemporary research in this field.

 Learning, teaching, assessment and staff

 Lecture content is delivered by distance learning, using Blackboard, our virtual learning environment.
 This platform allows you to access a comprehensive range of study materials, scientific journals, e-journals, databases and much more.
 You will also complete small group activity learning with activities such as tutorials and independent study.